Shrimp Dirty Rice

 - Sausage Flexibility: While smoked sausage delivers a rich, smoky flavor, feel free to experiment with alternatives like andouille sausage or kielbasa sausage for a unique twist.

-- Aromatic Base: Sautéing the onions, bell peppers, and garlic creates a flavorful foundation—ensure they’re softened to bring out their sweetness and aroma.
+- Aromatic Base: Sautéing the onions, bell peppers, and garlic creates a flavorful foundation, ensure they're softened to bring out their sweetness and aroma.

 - Rice Selection: Long grain rice is ideal for absorbing flavors while remaining light and fluffy; if you use jasmine or basmati, adjust the liquid ratio accordingly.